drand/drand-docs/docs/03_dev-guide/03-00-Getting-started-devs.md

 ---
-id: 3-0-dev-guide
+id: 3-0-getting-started
-title: 3.0 Developers Guide
+title: 3.0 Getting Started - Dev
-description: Help for developers who wish to use drand.
+description: Guidance for developers seeking to use drand.
 ---
-# 3.0 DEVELOPERS GUIDE
+# 3.0 Getting Started - Developers

 This section helps developers build applications that use drand as a source of randomness.
 For help running your own drand network, see the guides under “For Operators” on the main menu of the site.